minhnh/bdd-dsl/README.md

 robotic scenarios using the [Behaviour-Driven Development (BDD)](https://dannorth.net/introducing-bdd/) methodology.
 Further documentation can be found below and on the [maintained GitHub page for the repository](https://secorolab.github.io/bdd-dsl/).
+A more user-friendly DSL that can generate valid RDF graphs for working with `bdd-dsl` can be found on the [RobBDD](https://github.com/minhnh/robbdd) repository.

 ## Quick start